davidfg7/davidfg7/README.md

 Here are some ideas to get you started:
 -->
-#Hi there!
+# Hi there!
 I'm David Garcia 👋

 - 🔭 I’m currently working on International Business 🌎
 - 🌱 I’m currently learning Full Stack Developer, Wordpress and WooCommerce
-- 👯 I’m looking to collaborate on Website Developments
+- 👯 I’m looking to collaborate on Websites Development
 - 💬 Ask me about ⚽
 - 📫 How to reach me: https://github.com/davidfg7